-A total of \$3.83 billion is allocated to capital projects in the CWTP.
-The vast majority is allocated to fully fund projects in Tier 1, approximately \$3.56 billion; with approximately \$265 million allocated to partially fund projects in Tier 2.
+A total of \$3.79 billion is allocated to capital projects in the CWTP.
+The vast majority is allocated to fully fund projects in Tier 1, approximately \$3.08 billion.
+In addition, approximately \$705 million is allocated to partially funded projects in Tier 2.
 Figure 6-7 shows the breakdown of project allocations by planning areas, as well as a couple of projects that were classified as "multiple" planning areas.
-Projects located in the North (35%) and South (33%) received the majority of the project dollars.
+Projects located in the North (36%) and South (32%) received the majority of the project dollars.
 East County and Central County received 21% and 9% of project dollars, respectively.
 Although only 3% of funded projects have been categorized as "multiple" planning area projects, many of the projects funded in this plan benefit more than one area since most residents travel throughout the county and will enjoy the improvements made by these investments.
 Figure 6-7 also shows this funding breakdown in relation to each planning area's share of the county's total population.